josecruz-cr/brightway_eut/README.md

     ```
     cd Desktop\brightway_course
     ```
 3.  **Create the software environment.** This command reads the `environment.yaml` file and installs all required software.
-This will take 5-10 minutes.
+This will take 5–10 minutes.
     ```
     conda env create -f environment.yaml
     ```
     > It might ask you if you agree with some terms.
-You just have to write the corresponding letter and press enter as many times as it asks :D
+You just have to write the corresponding letter and press enter as many times as it asks.
     >
-    > **Troubleshooting:** If you get an error that the environment already exists, you can remove the old one by running `conda env remove -n bw-course` and then try the `create` command again.
+    > **Troubleshooting:** If you get an error that the environment already exists, you can remove the old one by running:
+    > ```
+    > conda env remove -n bw-course
+    > ```
+    > Then try the `create` command again.

 ---
-## Step 4: Download the Ecoinvent Database
+## Step 4: Download and Extract the Ecoinvent Database

 Now you need to download the raw data file.

-1. Click the following link to download the required Ecoinvent file: [Download Ecoinvent 3.11 ecoSpold02](https://eurecatcloud.sharepoint.com/:u:/s/WEEIUnit-LiniaImpacteAmbiental/EWTDKOQCCmVOrS1IA_YFRZ4BT91T2UDVE3I5gGJA9H_ycQ?e=1xlXv8)
+1. Click the following link to download the required Ecoinvent file: [Download Ecoinvent 3.9.1 ecoSpold02](https://eurecatcloud.sharepoint.com/:u:/s/WEEIUnit-LiniaImpacteAmbiental/EWfs3qB46jROiwKj3_6BQcMBM-VOLieV4ma4qG_W6Y0JUg?e=HIw5Rw)
-2. The file is named `ecoinvent 3.11_cutoff_ecoSpold02.7z`.
+2. The file is named `ecoinvent 3.9.1_cutoff_ecoSpold02.7z`.
-3.  **Crucially, move this downloaded `.7z` file** into the `brightway_course` folder on your Desktop.
-The folder should now contain this file alongside the other course materials.
+3. Move this downloaded `.7z` file into the `brightway_course` folder on your Desktop.
+4. Right-click the `.7z` file and select **`Extract here on ecoinvent 3.9.1_cutoff_ecoSpold02`**.
+    > Make sure you click the option that extracts into a folder named the same as the zip (`ecoinvent 3.9.1_cutoff_ecoSpold02`).
+    > Inside that folder you should see a subfolder called `datasets`.

+At this point, your `brightway_course` folder should contain:
+- The course files (from GitHub)
+- The folder `ecoinvent 3.9.1_cutoff_ecoSpold02` with a `datasets` subfolder

 ---
 ## Step 5: Import the Ecoinvent Database into Brightway